jblindsay/whitebox-tools/README.md

 **TODO**
 Describe the process of integrating a new tool into the library.

-If you would like to contribute financial support for the project, please contact [John Lindsay](#contributors).
+If you would like to contribute financial support for the project, please contact [John Lindsay](http://www.uoguelph.ca/~hydrogeo/index.html).
 We also welcome contributions in the form of media exposure.
 If you have written an article or blog about *WhiteboxTools* please let us know about it.

 ## Contributors

-- [jblindsay](https://github.com/jblindsay) Dr. John Lindsay - creator, maintainer
+- [jblindsay](https://github.com/jblindsay) Dr. John Lindsay ([webpage](http://www.uoguelph.ca/~hydrogeo/index.html)) - creator, maintainer

 ## License